hpe-storage/scod/docs/partners/vmware/index.md

 ##### Verify Cloud Native Storage in vSphere

-Verify that the volumes are now visible within the Cloud Native Storage interface.
+Verify that the volumes are now visible within the Cloud Native Storage interface by logging into the vSphere Web Client.

-Log into the vSphere Web Client, click on Datacenter, then the Monitor tab.
-Expand Cloud Native Storage and highlight Container Volumes.
+Click on **Datacenter**, then the **Monitor** tab.
+Expand **Cloud Native Storage** and highlight **Container Volumes**.

 From here, we can see the persistent volumes that were created as part of our MongoDB deployment.
 These should match the `kubectl get pvc` output from earlier.
 You can also monitor their storage policy compliance status.

 ![Container Volumes](img/container_volumes.png)